AAllred18/startup/README.md

 - Secure login over HTTPS
 - Ability to Add, Edit and Delete recipes in recipe box
-- Auto shopping list generated off of your calendar
-- Assign recipes to specific meals throughout the week!
-- Real-time calender to see updates from household members
-- Describe your key feature
+- View All recipes in 1 location
+- Post Recipes to shared page
+- Browse Recipes from all users on shared page
+- Save Recipes from other users

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-4 HTML pages.
-1 for login, 2 for food calender, 3 for managing recipes, 4 for shopping list
+3 HTML pages.
+1 for login, 2 for My Recipes, 3 for Discover Recipes, 4 for Saved Recipes
-- **CSS** - Applying styles for login, calendar format, recipe cards, shopping list, and other features.
+- **CSS** - Applying styles for login, recipe cards, and other features.
 Use to keep a clean and modern look throughout application.
 - **React** - Provides login, routes between other pages, create reusable components (Recipe card, navbar, etc.)
 - **Service** - Backend service with endpoints for:
     - login
+    - Add Recipe
+    - View Recipe
-    - recipes
+    - Edit Recipe
-    - meal plan
+    - Delete Recipe
-    - shopping list
+    - Share Recipe
+    - Retrieving other Shared Recipes
+    - Like Shared Recipe
-    -
+    - Save Shared Recipe

-- **DB/Login** - Store users, recipes, meal plan, shopping list.
-Register and login users.
+- **DB/Login** - Store users, recipes, likes, saves.
+Register and login users while securely storing their credentials.
+Public can view shared recipes, but cannot react/create/edit/share.
-- **WebSocket** - Frontend responds by updating the calender UI with the added recipe.
-Also responds by showing who added what recipe to which day.
+- **WebSocket** - Live updates for newly shared recipes.

 ## 🚀 AWS deliverable